Shipping Supervisor Job Description, Duties, and Responsibilities

 What Does a Shipping Supervisor Do?

-A shipping supervisor is an individual or person who works for a distribution company and is charged with the responsibility of both the shipping and receiving departments of the organization.
+A shipping supervisor works for a distribution company and is responsible for both the shipping and receiving departments of the organization.

 His/her job description basically entails overseeing the shipping and the timely delivery of materials.